 We call on the Government to immediately stop what amounts to a rollout of compulsory digital IDs for company directors.
 Company directors can ALREADY prove their identity without this.

-From November 2025, Companies House changes threaten to force company directors into a compulsory digital ID system, with up to 8m potentially affected.
+From November 2025, Companies House changes threaten to force company directors into what amounts to a de facto compulsory digital ID system, with up to 8m potentially affected.

 The public has already shown enormous opposition to being forced into a compulsory government digital ID scheme - yet this would sneak in effectively the same thing for large numbers of people by the back door.